danielrekshan/dreamhex/docs/lore.md

 ### **First-Person Dream Report**

-I wandered through a foreign land and was seized by warriors.
+I, Elias Howe, wandered through a foreign land and was seized by warriors.
 They dragged me before their leader, who scowled and pointed at my unfinished invention.
 They commanded me to complete it or face death.
 The warriors approached, each holding a spear.
 I noticed holes near the spear tips, small circles that glimmered faintly.
 They raised their weapons, and for a moment the holes aligned like a constellation.
 The pattern struck me with sudden force.
 I gasped and woke in terror.
 Then understanding flooded in.
 The needle must hold the thread near the tip, not the end.
 The dream had shown me the final piece.
 I ran to my workbench with shaking hands and completed the design.

 ---